How to Renew Your Non-Lucrative Visa in Spain (2026)

 5. Visa Collection

-The immigration office has up to three months to respond to your application for a new non lucrative visa.
+The immigration office has up to three months to respond to your application for a renewal of your NLV.
 Where the office has yet to offer a response within this period, your application is deemed as accepted on the basis of Administration Silence.

 Where the application is approved and positive feedback is issued, some offices may require you to schedule an appointment for visa collection.